 Willie's musical style is rather similar to harp players such as Blues Birdhead, but even more accomplished.
 Certainly there is a pronounced jazz flavour to his playing, showing a very definite Louis Armstrong influence in particular and this is underlined by his choice of material, particularly in his post-war recording of Gershwin's "I Got Rhythm".
 Willie's speciality is cleanly played first position harp.
 In all the recordings of him that I have located, there is nothing played in the cross harp style, but this appears to have been out of choice rather than any lack of skill with the harp.

 I have transcribed the only example of Willie's work that isn't in first position.
 "Breathtakin' Blues" (from the album Harps, Jugs, Washboards and Kazoos2, also containing the rest of Willie's 1940 session, plus other good stuff) is a variation on "St. James Infirmary", played in the natural minor position - in this case the key of Gm on a Bb harp.
 Pay attention to his vibrato and his overall control of the harp, especially on the bent blow notes.
 Listen how he slides into those hole 10 blows towards the end of the piece.
 Think of jazz clarinet as you play in this style and remember, Howard Levy wasn't the first to try to play jazz on the 10-hole harp!

-1. Since this article was written more than a decade and a half ago, more details about Rhythm Willie have been unearthed, mostly due to the research of Scott Dirks.
+1. Since this article was written almost three decades ago, more details about Rhythm Willie have been unearthed, mostly due to the research of Scott Dirks.
+His real name was Willie Hood, he was African American and he died in 1954.
 For more about Willie, read this article.